minjaaxelsson/social_robot_co-design_canvases/README.md

 For the instructions on how to use the canvases, please refer to the file "robot_canvas_instructions.pdf".

-# THE SOLUTION

-I created a series of 8 canvases, which can be printed out and used in co-creation sessions.
 The canvases are grouped as follows:

-# Phase 1: Problem space
+## Phase 1: Problem space
-- Problem space of designing a robot
+- 01: Problem space of designing a robot
-- Ethical considerations of a robot
+- 02: Ethical considerations of a robot

-# Phase 2: Design guidelines
+## Phase 2: Design guidelines
-- Design guidelines of the robot
+- 03: Design guidelines of the robot

-# Phase 3: Solution space
+## Phase 3: Solution space

+### Path 1:
+If the design team only needs a quick draft of the robot, use this path.

+Canvases:
+- 04: MVP of the robot

+### Path 2:
+When designing your final product, use these canvases:
-- Environment of the robot
+- 05: Environment of the robot
-- Form of the robot
+- 06: Form of the robot
-- Interaction of the robot
+- 07: Interaction of the robot
-- Behaviour of the robot
+- 08: Behaviour of the robot

-If the co-design group has only very little time, these 4 canvases can be replaced with the canvas
+Additionally, the following canvases can be used to design more in-depth.
+- 09: Service ecosystem of the robot

-- MVP of the robot
+- 10: Experience flow of the robot

-referring to minimum viable product, although this canvas is recommended for playful use only.

-# Sessions can be structured in two ways:
+## Structuring design sessions

+There are two methods:
-- Individuals have 10 minutes to consider their own thoughts on the canvas first, after which they can collaborate and discuss their thoughts for 10 minutes.
+- Individuals have 10 minutes to consider their own thoughts on the canvas first, after which they can collaborate and discuss their thoughts for 10-20 minutes.
-- Teams can collaborate simultaneously for 10-15 minutes per canvas.
+- Teams can collaborate simultaneously for 20-30 minutes per canvas.

 Choosing the method depends on the time slot available.
-In order for introverts to be able to participate more easily, the first method is usually preferred.
-Canvases should be used in an iterative manner, and to explore each iteration of the robot as it is being created.
+In order for introverts to be able to participate more easily, the first method is preferred.

-Canvases can also be used independently for building and analyzing social robots.

-# THE OUTCOME
+During the building of the robot, the canvases should be used in an iterative manner.
+Each iteration of the build should be evaluated with users and experts, and the design refined based on feedback.

+# How have the canvases been used before?

+The canvases have been used by multidisciplinary teams, to design e.g. a robot that guides people to books at a library, and a robot that played games with teenagers online.
+Both robots were designed by multidisciplinary teams, consisting of roboticist, domain experts, and future users of the robots.

-The canvases have been used in workshops with interested people across domains, in order to help them learn about the emerging technology of social robots, to demystify the sometimes negative media connotations of robotics, and to help in considering important ethical questions.
+The canvases have also been used in social robot design workshops, where participants learn about social robots.

-Some feedback form participants:
+Some feedback from people who have used the canvases:
 - "Useful to approach the problem from different angles, using each group member's different skills to think of new ideas and concepts"
 - "The canvas helps to enhance one's own imagination, bringing forth ideas that the group would have probably not come up with otherwise."
 - "The canvases helped keep to the process, helped the group stay focused."
 - "I enjoyed thinking about the ethical questions, it's good to think about them.
 In a way it reveals some of my own biases."

-More explanation with photos here: http://minjaaxelsson.com/projects/co-creation-canvases-for-the-design-of-social-robots

-More thorough explanation coming soon!